EhsanGLB/uniformRobinHeatBC/README.md

 # uniformRobinHeatBC
-This is a boundary condition written based on foam-extend-4.1.
+This is a boundary condition for heat transfer on walls written based on foam-extend-4.1.

 ## Math equation
 $$ \nabla T = {{q^{"} - h_o(T-T_o)} \over k_f} $$